Gallery Artists

 In 1987, when her two daughters were young, Susan finally discovered what she wanted to be when she grew up.
 She enrolled in the Art Department at UNC Asheville to embark on a second college career, having graduated earlier from UNC Chapel Hill with a BA in Sociology.
 She completed my BFA at UNC Asheville with the highest honors.
 Since graduating from UNCA in 1994, Susan has been a working artist, exhibiting in local galleries and winning awards in numerous local, regional and national shows.
 She was one of the primary collaborators with Tucker Cooke and other artists in the life-sized reproduction of Raphael’s School of Athens, which hangs in the student center at UNCA.
 Her work was chosen to be published in America’s Best of Pastel Artists (Kennedy Publishing 2009) and in Contemporary Painters (Schiffer Publishing 2012), and I was the featured artist in The Asheville Laurel in April, 2012.

 Susan considers herself an oil painter, loving the medium because it is both predictable and challenging.
 But the pastel medium is her first love, compelling mainly for its vibrancy, its immediacy, its delicious depth of color and luscious texture.
-Susan finds it extremely gratifying to develop a painting in pastel, as there is no drying time and the color remains true as layers are built up brilliantly and remain so.

 -

-MIKE SZMANT
+MICHAEL SZMANT

 -